ipwgml/satrain/README.md

-# IPWG SPR: A machine-learning-ready benchmark dataset for satellite precipitation estimation
+# IPWG SatRain: A machine-learning-ready benchmark dataset for satellite precipitation estimation

-The Satellite Precipitation Retrieval (SPR) benchmark dataset develped by the International Precipitation Working Group (IPWG) is a benchmark dataset for machine-learning-based satellite precipitation retrievals, i.e., algorithms for detecting and quantifying precipitation from satellite imagery.
+The Satellite Precipitation Retrieval (SatRain) benchmark dataset develped by the International Precipitation Working Group (IPWG) is a benchmark dataset for machine-learning-based satellite precipitation retrievals, i.e., algorithms for detecting and quantifying precipitation from satellite imagery.